hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

    Alternatively, you can manually create the VPN connection.
 Click <a href="https://wiki.strongswan.org/projects/strongswan/wiki/Win7Config" target="_blank">here</a> for instructions.
 If you specified the server's DNS name (instead of its IP address) during IKEv2 setup, you must enter the DNS name in the **Internet address** field.

-1. Enable stronger ciphers for IKEv2 with a one-time registry change.
-This is optional, but recommended.
+1. (**Required** if you manually created the VPN connection) Enable stronger ciphers for IKEv2 with a one-time registry change.
 Download and import the `.reg` file below, or run the following from an elevated command prompt.
 Read more <a href="https://wiki.strongswan.org/projects/strongswan/wiki/WindowsClients#AES-256-CBC-and-MODP2048" target="_blank">here</a>.

    - For Windows 7, 8.x and 10 ([download .reg file](https://dl.ls20.com/reg-files/v1/Enable_Stronger_Ciphers_for_IKEv2_on_Windows.reg))